matheussartori/lol-loot-simulator/docs/use-cases/service-account/create-account.md

 ### 2
 - The store service listen to the topic `user.created`.
 - If the user is not yet created, saves the user in the database.

+### 3
+- The loot service listen to the topic `user.created`.
+- If the user is not yet created, saves the user in the database.